Free Shipping on retail orders over $100, use code FREESHIPPING100

 Preheat oven to 350 F. Butter and flour the bottom and sides of two 8.5 x 4.5” loaf pans.

-Divide the dough into 2 pieces.
+For simple loaves, divide the dough into 2 pieces.

 On a floured surface, use a rolling pin to roll one piece of the dough into a rectangle that is about 7” from side to side and about .75-1” thick.
 Brush away any excess flour.
 Starting from a 7” side, roll the dough into a tight spiral.
 Place it in the pan with the seam side down; it should be just long enough to fit.
 Repeat with the second piece of dough.